titlejea/pyspark-ab-test-engagement-analysis/README.md

 # A/B Test Analysis: Impact of Personalized Messaging

 This project analyzes the effectiveness of **personalized vs. generic messages** on user engagement.
-The analysis includes a **PySpark-based data pipeline** and a **Python-based statistical test** using a Z-test to determine if personalization significantly improves engagement rates.
+The workflow includes:

+- Data processing with **PySpark** (handling 580,000+ rows efficiently)
+- Experiment design with **power analysis**
+- Statistical validation via **Z-test & confidence intervals**
+- Business interpretation and practical recommendations

+It showcases an end-to-end A/B testing pipeline that simulates a real-world marketing experiment.

 ---